-For organizations across the industry spectrum, heightened awareness of both physical and cyber threats is driving increased investment in automation systems for building security.
+For organizations across the industry spectrum, heightened awareness of both physical and cyber threats is driving increased investment in automation and security systems for building security.
 They are deploying more access control, more cameras, more alarms, more backup power systems, more logs and databases.

 Yet these and other building automation and security systems are only effective as long as the servers that support them are up and running.